 What happens if you notice a vulnerability in your enterprise ecommerce platform?
 A technical support team that’s quick to respond can plug security holes because they’re torn open by fraudsters.
 “This is essential for businesses that handle sensitive customer data or are subject to industry regulations,” Will says.

-“With a platform like Shopify Plus, you don’t need to do regular software updates to prevent security risks,” says ecommerce consultant Elliott Davidson.
-“Shopify Plus takes care of this for you.
+“With a platform like Shopify for enterprises, you don’t need to do regular software updates to prevent security risks,” says ecommerce consultant Elliott Davidson.
+“Shopify takes care of this for you.
 To protect you against security risks from an open-source perspective, you’ll have to either hire an agency on retainer or take this in-house.”

 Omnichannel content delivery